hroman-codes/hroman-codes/README.md

 ### Hi there welcome to my GitHub page 👋!

-Hello, my name is Heriberto Roman I am a non-traditional self-taught Software Engineer.
-I got my start in tech during my time with LatinosinHigherEd.com while working as a manager there I was exposed to the opportunity to work on some front-end tasks using HTML, CSS, and Javascript via the way of Dreamweaver.
-I’ve held a few positions in tech since then in different capacities.
+Hello, my name is Heriberto Roman.
+I am a Freelance Dev comfortable with dealing with ambiguity and tackling challenging problems.
+I got my start in tech with a startup called LatinosinHigherEd.com, where I spent 9 years as a Web Developer.
+During this time, I had the opportunity to work on various front-end tasks using HTML, CSS, and JavaScript, primarily through Dreamweaver.
+Over time, I realized that I loved building software and wanted to be more analytical as an individual contributor.
+As a result, I sought out mentorship to help kickstart my career as a developer.

+Since then, I've held a variety of positions in tech in different capacities.
+Most recently, I worked with The Seeker, a startup that expedites job matching for candidates and employers through referrals and networking.
+I am currently working on their backend implementation, data modeling, and have implemented user registration and login functionality, enabling seamless user authentication and data management while setting up deployment pipelines.
+I am also tackling there frontend with react and Django templates where needed.

+Im also a PT technical instructor @ an Agtech company called the urban wild where I teach a cohort intro to web development and currently working on a plant API that detects and ID’s plants and there disease if any.
-Most recently I spent 1 year with Tiny Organics as a Full-Stack Software Engineer.
-Tiny is an e-commerce platform that sells organic baby food we utilized Python and Django on the backend with React and Redux on the front end and I was part of a re-platform team.

-The product at the time outgrew Shopify so there was a need to grow and customize the platform.
-I worked with 3 other engineers and an engineering manager to help build out new features.
-Aside from the re-platform team I was responsible for triaging incoming bugs reported by various stakeholders.
+Additionally, I spent 1 year with Tiny Organics as a Full-Stack Software Engineer.
+Tiny is an e-commerce platform that sells organic baby food.
+We utilized Python and Django on the backend, and React and Redux on the frontend.
+I was part of a re-platform team as the product had outgrown Shopify and required growth and customization.
+Collaborating with three other engineers and an engineering manager, I helped build out new features.
+In addition to the re-platform team, I was responsible for triaging incoming bugs from the legacy codebase reported by various stakeholders.

 To date, I spend my time as a freelance software engineer and was recently selected for a competitive Fellowship program to work alongside software engineers from top companies to level up my engineering skillset and strengthen my CS fundamentals.

-Moving forward I am looking for a role as a full-stack engineer that will allow me to make an impact and take ownership of the software.
+For fun I am huge hockey guy, my family is big on hockey and I have a dog named Gretzky.
+I am seeking a role as a full-stack engineer that will allow me to make a significant impact and take ownership of the software.

 ---